automl/amltk/.github/PULL_REQUEST_TEMPLATE.md

 Please make sure that:

-* you updated all docs, this includes the changelog (CHANGELOG.md)
 * for any new functionality, consider adding a relevant example
 * add unit tests for new functionalities
 -->